Dr Rachel Johnson

 - Panel discussion, Booksmart, Hyde Park Picture House, Leeds.

 Introduction, Rome, Open City, Opera North, Leeds.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - PhD in Film Studies, University of Leeds

 - MA in European Culture and Thought: Culture, University College London

 - BA in English Literature and Italian, University of Leeds

-As a Lecturer based in the School of Languages, Cultures and Societies, I teach on a range of modules on both the Film Studies and Italian Studies programmes.
-As well as delivering introductions to audio-visual cultures, film studies and Italian cinema, my teaching focuses on placing contemporary cinema in its cultural and institutional context.
-I also supervise final-year undergraduate dissertation students and contribute to cross-Faculty teaching on film.
+I teach on a range of modules on both the Film Studies and Italian Studies programmes.
+As well as delivering introductions to audio-visual cultures, film studies and Italian cinema, I deliver research-led teaching that focuses on film festivals, representation and contemporary cinema’s cultural and institutional context.
+Modules I have taught on include:

 Research groups and institutes

 - Centre for World Cinemas and Digital Cultures

 - Cinema and Television